IRS Audits and Cook Islands Trusts

 Trustee Confidentiality

-Voluntary Disclosure Options
+Voluntary Disclosure and Remediation

-For willful violations or cases involving criminal exposure, the IRS Voluntary Disclosure Program provides protection from prosecution in exchange for full disclosure and civil penalties.
-Voluntary disclosure becomes unavailable once the IRS initiates an examination or contacts the taxpayer about the trust.
+Voluntary Disclosure Program.
+For willful violations or cases involving potential criminal exposure, the IRS Voluntary Disclosure Program provides protection from prosecution in exchange for full disclosure and civil penalties.
+The penalties are higher than under the other remediation programs, but the program eliminates criminal risk.

 Gideon Alper